 On the south side of Brooklyn is Coney Island, a peninsula that is a hotspot especially in the summer months.
 You can travel here on your own by metro, but it will take you a while.
 It is easier and more fun to book the New York Pizza Tour.
 Taste a variety of legendary New York pizzas along the way and end the tour at Coney Island.
 Here you can enjoy the holiday atmosphere, check out Luna Park, and try Nathan’s Famous Hot Dogs.

 Sunset Park is where you will get the authentic Hispanic vibe in Brooklyn.
-It’s a nice area to walk around during the day and experience something totally different to Manhattan.
+It’s a nice area to walk around during the day and experience something totally different from Manhattan.
 Take the subway D, N or R to 36th Street and walk through 5th Avenue.
 This is also a good place to have lunch as there are many nice little restaurants.
-Try some Peruvian food at Super Pollo or for some delicious chorizo tacos head to Tacos Matamoros.
+Try some Peruvian food at one of the typical chicken restaurants, or for some delicious chorizo tacos head to Tacos Matamoros.
 Visit Sunset Park (the park with the same name as the neighbourhood), sit on the grass and enjoy the beautiful view of Manhattan (you can even see the Statue of Liberty).

-As a neighborhood, Crown Heights is not a very interesting attraction in itself, but that doesn’t count for a number of attractions that can be found here.
+As a neighbourhood, Crown Heights is not a very interesting attraction in itself, but that doesn’t count for the number of attractions that can be found here.
 The Brooklyn Museum and Brooklyn Botanic Garden are located on the edge of this district and a little further away you will also find the Brooklyn Children’s Museum.

 With kids, it might be a fun activity to go to the Brooklyn Children’s Museum.
 It’s like a big indoor play area full of activities designed for the little ones.
 There is sensory play for toddlers with water, sand, sounds, pretend markets, pizzerias, and giant lego.
 There are exhibitions on animals and, sometimes it is even possible to pet a snake.